 What Rachael Blackmore achieved at the Cheltenham Festival in 2021 can’t be measured in money or trophies alone.
 She well and truly shattered the glass ceiling, with the number of young women and girls who will have been inspired to enter the horse racing industry because of her incalculable.
 The next female jockey to be named as Champion Jockey at the end of Festival week will doubtless praise Blackmore for leading the way.

 Blackmore finished second in the table in 2022 behind Paul Townend, but she won’t have minded that on account of the fact that two of the races she did win were the Champion Hurdle (again) and the Gold Cup – again becoming the first woman to do so.
+She finished third in 2023 with two wins, although one of which was Envoi Allen in the Ryanair Chase, and now has 14 Festival wins to her name.

 What Do Champion Jockeys Win